Quad Cities: Proposed mergers

 Over the years, several communities in the Quad Cities region have proposed or performed mergers.
 As it grew, Davenport annexed the communities of Rockingham, Nahant, Probstei, East Davenport, Oakdale, Cawiezeel, Blackhawk, Mt.
 Joy, Green Tree, and others.
 Bettendorf annexed portions of Pleasant Valley in the 1970s.
 In 1987, Rock Island, Moline, East Moline, Milan, Carbon Cliff, Hampton, Coal Valley and Silvis considered a super-city merger which would have seen the Illinois cities become the second-largest city in the state, but the proposal ultimately failed.
 Moline and East Moline considered a merger in 1997.
 That same year, Green Rock and Colona did merge.
+Bettendorf and Riverdale also considered a merger.

 Geography

 The Quad Cities is located at the confluence of the Rock and Mississippi rivers, approximately 140 mi west of Chicago, and forms the largest metropolitan area along the Mississippi River between Minneapolis–Saint Paul and the St. Louis metropolitan area.
 Interstate 80 crosses the Mississippi River here.
-The Quad Cities area is distinctive because the Mississippi River flows from east to west as it passes through the heart of the area; the Iowa cities of Davenport and Bettendorf are located due north of Rock Island and Moline, respectively.

-The Quad Cities area is one where the telephone companies cooperate with regional phone calls.
-Iowa and Illinois have different area codes (563 and 309 respectively), yet most calls originating and terminating within the core urban area are placed without long-distance charges by dialing just a 7-digit number.
-This helps the bi-state area promote itself as a single community, "joined by a river."

 The Quad Cities Metropolitan Area consists of three counties: Scott County in Iowa, and Rock Island County and Henry County in Illinois.
-The Quad City metro population is 382,268.
 The Quad Cities Metropolitan Area is also considered part of the Great Lakes Megalopolis.

+The Quad Cities area is distinctive because the Mississippi River flows from east to west as it passes through the heart of the area; the Iowa cities of Davenport and Bettendorf are located due north of Rock Island and Moline, respectively.

 Demographics

-According to the 2010 United States Census Count, the metropolitan area grew to 471,551.
+According to the 2010 United States census Count, the metropolitan area grew to 471,551.
 As of the 2000 census, a total of 96,495 households and 60,535 families resided in the area.